The House is on summer break, scheduled to return Sept. 15

 The situation became so bad that the Liberals began to filibuster their own bill in committee, because they did not know what to do.
 The minister then said he would come back with further amendments, and we have not seen them to date.
 I raised this most recently a couple of weeks ago as we tried to plan out our session, and we still have not had the Liberals bring back any of those amendments.
 They are on the record promising them.
 They said that they were going to happen, but we still have not been able to get over this tribunal issue.
 The tribunal issue is something important that we can get done.

 Hence, we are going to split this bill, or see if there is interest in the House to do it, to see if we can rescue part of this legislation.
 I think it is important to note that, when we look at some of the issues here, the Canadian Civil Liberties Association has raised concerns about this.
 It has some of the best capabilities of understanding legislation and it understands that we must protect the privacy component.
 Unlike the United States, we do have a Privacy Commissioner, and that is very important when dealing with artificial intelligence.
-It cannot actually be different.
+It can actually be different.

 The Privacy Commissioner of Canada also expressed misgivings and reservations about the bill's structuring and proposed measures for digital privacy in AI.
 Governments could benefit from them being addressed separately, as these are distinct areas that require separate attention.